 * Some have now changed their lie to say they now follow a (non-fox) animal based scent.
 If so, why are their hounds still chasing foxes.

-* If they have changed to a (non-fox) animal based scent, this contradicts their other false claim that they are unable to re-train their hounds to follow anything other than fox scents.
+* If they have changed to a (non-fox) animal based scent, this also contradicts their other false claim that they are unable to re-train their hounds to follow anything other than fox scents.

 * Hunts claim they have experimented with various fox based scents ie ground up liquidised foxes, until someone questioned where they are getting all their foxes from.

-The truth is fox (trail) hunts don’t lay and follow an artificial trail.
+The truth is fox (trail) hunts don’t lay or follow an artificial trail.
 They lie so much to cover up their illegal activity, once one excuse has been exposed as a lie they move onto another lie excuse.

-Terriermen are usually seen on quad bikes armed with digging out tools and boxes attached to quad bikes which contain their terrier dogs.
+Terriermen are usually seen on quad bikes armed with digging out tools and boxes attached to their quad bikes which contain their terrier dogs.
 They are employed by hunts and seem to have three main parts to play :-

 - To dig/flush out foxes that have gone to ground using their terrier dogs.